› Business Loans › Lender Reviews › Truist Business Loans Review

 Truist has many negative reviews, but they are all from the consumer banking side.
 Most negative complaints concern mortgages, personal checking accounts, and other consumer services.

 The bank has a 1.1 out of 5 rating on over 1,000 Trustpilot reviews.
 It has a 1.1 out of 5 rating on over 2,000 Better Business Bureau (BBB) reviews.
-However, it is BBB accredited with an A+ rating.
+However, it is BBB-accredited with an A+ rating.

 While it doesn’t set minimum qualifications, Truist will pull your credit report when you apply.
 The bank examines your credit history and business financials when determining approval.
 Lower credit scores, inconsistent revenue, and other issues could trigger a denial.

 If you were declined, the denial letter should explain why.
 Contact the bank directly if you need more information.
+Truist exhibits flexibility regarding the operational history of loan applicants, accommodating businesses at different stages of development.

 Fortunately, there are many lenders available if Truist doesn’t work.
 You can try another commercial bank, like Wells Fargo or CIT Group.
 However, you might have more luck with one of the various alternative lenders and lending marketplaces when seeking financial assistance for your company.